The Master of Public Policy, Administration and Law (MPPAL)

 Given the unprecedented numbers of public servants who are expected to retire over the coming decade, there certainly has never been a better time to consider a career in the government or in the broader public sector.
 However, we have heard from many of our students that the skills learned in the MPPAL program are also highly useful in private sector careers from banking to insurance because of their regular engagement with the public sector, for example in government relations.

 Today's public sector careers require a diverse, interdisciplinary skill set.
 We have packaged our skill set in the form of three, unique thematic modules: public management & finance, law & ethics and public policy & analysis.
 Each module consists of three half (3.0) courses.
 Since the MPPAL was designed as a part-time program from the start, all of our required courses are held on evenings and on weekends.
 We have found that while some people are intimidated at first at the thought of taking a class on the weekend (and for a whole day!), our students end up looking forward to "their" Saturday (or Sunday) class because of the greater opportunities for engaged learning they create.
-As part of our commitment to our students, we also provide a light dinner prior to evening classes and plenty of food throughout the day for our weekend classes, and all the material you will need for your courses (should you choose to join us soon), all as part of our program fee.
-Last but not least, you can choose between taking our program at our uptown, Keele campus or at our downtown location.
+As part of our commitment to our students, we also provide plenty of food throughout the day for our weekend classes, and all the material you will need for your courses (should you choose to join us soon), all as part of our program fee.
+Last but not least, you can choose between taking our program at our "uptown", Keele campus or at our downtown location (for your weeknight classes).

 York University has long been a leader in championing social justice and diversity.
 The MPPAL program adds a special focus on law, ethics and good governance to this.
 We boast an exceptionally large number of teaching award-winning or -nominated faculty members, whose research engages with these themes from the perspective of economics, sociology, political science, business, finance, human resource management and law.
 They also bring a wide range of public sector backgrounds and connections to the table, that makes them an interesting crowd to hang out with.